berkomeratay/seffaflik2/README.md

 ## Currently few selected datasets are available, which are:

+### Day-ahead-market
 epias_mcp(start_date,end_date): Function that returns the MCP for a given interval

+epias_pi_offer(start_date,end_date):  Function that turns the amount of price independent offers in day-ahead-market for a given interval

+epias_pi_bid(start_date,end_date):  Function that turns the amount of price independent bids in day-ahead-market for a given interval

+epias_spot(start_date,end_date): Function that turns the amount of matched amount in day-ahead-market for a given interval

+epias_ba(start_date,end_date):  Function that turns the amount of block offers (matched and non-matched) of day-ahead-market for a given interval

+### Generation

 epias_kgup(start_date,end_date): Function that returns the DPP's (KGUP) based on resources for a given interval